lwerdna/workbench/log.md

 # 2024-05-06

+{
 Run an ARM application inside an ARM chroot with qemu.

+What happens if a usermode binary you're emulating with qemu references another file?
+For example, it's dynamic interpreter?
+Or other shared objects?
+You can `chroot` on qemu to make these all resolve seamlessly.

 Note qemu-arm is the user binary emulator and qemu-system-arm is the system emulator.
 If error "chroot: failed to run command ‘/usr/bin/qemu-arm’: No such file or directory", it is due (I think) to inability to find some dependency (a .so?) of qemu-arm, not missing qemu-arm itself.
 Using qemu-arm-static from package qemu-user-static is easiest since no dependencies, and no interpreter / dynamic linker.